Serdiev/go-request-middleware/README.md

 r.GET("/users/:id", gin_utils.ValidatePath(handler, &Service{}))
 ```

-### BindRequest
+### ValidateRequest

 Binds JSON request body to a struct.
-Supports a `Data` map field or full body binding.
 Also injects `id` path parameter if the struct has an `Id` field.

 ```go
 type CreateRequest struct {